chadananda/derod-docker/README.md

 I reccomend using the `docker-compose.yml` instead of running the image directly.
 If you do run directly, you should be aware of how this image works:

 This image creates a GMT time-synched environment which runs the derod binary.
-It downloads the latest Dero node on startup, checks hourly for new releases and then shuts down automatically when a new release is detected.
-If you don't use the compose file, you'll have to make sure to set `--restart=unless-stopped` to avoid service interruption.
+It downloads the latest Dero node on startup, checks hourly for new releases and then shuts down automatically when a new release is detected (thus implementing auto update).
+Of course this works because the docker-compose specifies `--restart=unless-stopped`.
+If you run the image directly, you will have implement this yourself to avoid service interruption.

-Also, I highly recommend you mount a volume to the container that will store the `mainnet` data in the event your container gets destroyed you can easily spin up another using this persistent data.

-### Running

-To run, use the `docker-compose.yml` file.
-If you wish to change the integrator address, volume location or ports, do it in the docker-compose file.
-This docker image is designed to shut down and automatically restart whenever a new derod release is detected.
+Also, the docker-compose specifies a data volume for the `mainnet` blockchain and log data.
+This is kind of important if you don't want to spend two days re-synching your data every time you restart your image.

 ####  `docker-compose.yml`